-There have been significant changes to the forecasts than those approved in the Capital Strategy for 2023/24 due to additional capital bids that were put forward as part of the budget round for 2024/25.
-8 new projects have also been added to the rolling 5-year programme and an updated fleet replacement programme has also been included.
+Heads of Service put in capital bids as part of the 2024/25 budget round, for approval at Finance and Management Committee and full Council in February 2024.
+8 new projects have been added to the Council's capital programme and an updated fleet replacement programme has also been included.